 Opening up a world of literature and culture

-Comparative Literature and Culture (CLC) offers the rare opportunity to explore literature, film, philosophy and art from the twenty-first century to ancient Greece and from Latin America to Europe.
+Comparative Literature and Culture (CLC) gives you the opportunity to explore literature, film, philosophy and art from the twenty-first century to ancient Greece, and from Latin America to Europe.

 CLC combines innovation, flexibility and academic challenge to offer you the opportunity to acquire a sophisticated, critical appreciation of literature, film and visual arts, and to develop valuable analytical and cross-cultural skills.
-Our CLC programmes provide a rare opportunity to explore world literature as well as film and the visual arts from a broad cross-cultural perspective.
+Our CLC programmes provide the opportunity to explore world literature as well as film and the visual arts from a broad, cross-cultural perspective.

-This innovative, prestigious degree leads the way in opening up critical perspectives and breaking down geographic and conceptual barriers.
+This innovative degree leads the way in opening up critical perspectives and breaking down geographic and conceptual barriers.
 CLC is for people who are globally aware and passionate about all kinds of culture.